Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

   Packets are essential to the development of the internet due to the sheer volume of information traffic at any one time.
 It would be illogical for every single message to be sent in one piece as it would be huge and would take a long time to arrive at its destination.
 Therefore, when we send something over the internet it does not follow a fixed path.
 It goes from computer to computer in something called a packet.
 A packet contains many different bits from many different transmissions on the internet.
 These packets have both the IP address of the sender and the IP address of the receiver.
 The packets pass through something called a router that directs the package and makes sure it goes to the right destination.

-Through the development of packets we have ensured reliable and efficient transfers of information allowing for rapid development.

  ### IP addresses (IPv4 and IPv6):

-With so many devices in the world trying to connect to the internet, it is necessary to assign Internet Protocol or IP addresses as unique identifiers to these devices.
+When the internet was convcieved it was on a local network but as the network grew and many devices in the world needed to connect to the internet, it is necessary to assign Internet Protocol or IP addresses as unique identifiers to these devices.

 IPv4, the first version of IP, is made up of 32 binary bits.
 It is expressed by four base-10 numbers separated by dots.
 It is the more commonly used of the two.

 IPv6 is the newest IP address standard.
 It is made up of 128 binary bits and is expressed by eight groups of base-16 (hexadecimal) digits separated by colons.

-If it wasnt for IP computers wouldn't know how to identify themselves and others.
-IP allows the amount of computers in the world to grow while still being able to communicate with one another.
+IP is how the devices identify themselves and others.
+IP allows the amount of computers in the world to  exponetionally grow, while still being able to maintain unique identities.

  ### Routers and routing:

 When a packet travels from the computer it is sent from it will arrive at a router.
-The Router is a smart device that will read the IP address of the packet and make sure it's heading it's heading to the right destination in the most efficient way.
+The Router is a smart device that will read the IP address of the packet and make sure it's heading to the right destination in the most efficient way.
+It is able to identify congestion it will re route the traffic to ensure the information travels in a timely fashion

-If it wasn't for routers packets would not recieve the direction required to get to their destination
+If it wasn't for routers packets would not travel efficiently to their destination

  ### Domains and DNS: